Sunday, February 27, 2022

 Kizuki’s GF Naoko has taken the suicide badly.
 With symptoms of depression and anxiety, she has ended up in a sanatorium north of Kyoto.
 Murakami’s narrative of Watanabe's trip to visit her there is masterful.
 Naoko’s roommate Reiko is a fully realized character, with a horrendous story about loss of reputation.

-Watanabe’s search for values in a values-free culture and universe rests on his determination to be responsible for Naoko and bring her back to the world of the living.
+Watanabe’s search for values in a money-mad culture rests on his determination to be responsible for Naoko and bring her back to the world of the living.
 Naoko is the broken angel that many readers will sympathize with, but I thought the more vivid character was the working-class Midori with her plain-spoken ways and impatience with baloney.
 Midori, whose father told her she should have died instead of her mother, on love:

 Like, say I tell you I want to eat strawberry shortbread.
 And you stop everything you’re doing and run out and buy it for me.
 And you come back out of breath and get down on your knees and hold this strawberry shortbread out to me.
 And I say I don’t want it any more and throw it out of the window.
 That’s what I’m looking for.